THE SUITOR

 “I wish you had asked me first.”

-“It was a spur of the moment thing.
+“It was a spur-of-the-moment thing.
 We were just standing there chatting.
 But don’t worry, I’ll think of something to tell Judge Kohler.”

 “You don’t have to tell him anything,” Anna said, cat-quick in her response.
 “I’ll take care of it.
 I want to at least thank him for considering me.
 I can tell him that you didn’t know I’d already made other commitments.”

 Clever girl, their Anna, in so many ways.
 She saw how to make a positive impression on Sam Kohler while turning down a prime internship—and still getting to do what she wanted this summer.
-Ninety percent of people wouldn’t know how to successfully navigate the situation she just breezed through.
+Ninety percent of young people wouldn’t know how to successfully navigate the situation she just breezed through.

 They shouldn’t worry so much about her.
 She’ll make an excellent attorney someday.

 Art never once pushed her toward the law.
 She came to the decision on her own.
-The extent of Art’s involvement, other than bringing Anna to several take-your-daughter-to-work days, was answering her questions and explaining the variety of career options, the myriad types of clients you can encounter—all of them demanding, all of them in need if they’re speaking to an attorney—and about a good attorney’s ability to help them, not only in a legal manner, but in easing their fears, because one thing an attorney always had to remember was that behind every legal transaction, embedded in every contract and agreement, and driving every defense strategy, was an element of client fear.
-Art worked as a senior partner in a law firm that negotiated mergers and acquisitions among hospitals and physician practices, where the fears centered around financial control, job security, and adhering to regulatory requirements, yet his clients were every bit as fearful as the man on trial for murder.
+The extent of Art’s involvement, other than bringing Anna to several take-your-daughter-to-work days, was answering her questions and explaining the variety of career options, the myriad types of clients you can encounter—all of them demanding, all of them in need if they’re speaking to an attorney—and about a good attorney’s ability to help them, not only in a legal manner, but in easing their fears, because one thing an attorney always had to remember was that behind every legal transaction, embedded in every contract and agreement, and driving every defense strategy, was an element of client distress.
+Art worked as a senior partner in a law firm that negotiated mergers and acquisitions among hospitals and physician practices, where the fears centered around financial control, job security, and adhering to regulatory requirements, yet his clients were every bit as anxious as the man on trial for murder.

 But Art could never speak this way to Anna now, not about client fears.